joaoabotelho/salsify_api_challenge/README.md

 The system is designed to efficiently retrieve specific lines from large files without loading the entire file into memory.
 Here’s how it works:

 1. **Preprocessing Files:**
    At server startup, the file is preprocessed to calculate line offsets, which are stored in a cache.
-This enables constant-time (**O(1)**) access to any line using its offset.
+This enables constant-time (**O(1)**) access to retrieve the offset of any line and linear-time complexity (**O(L)**) to read the actual line from the file, where **L** is the length of the line.

 2. **Line Retrieval:**
    The system exposes a `GET` endpoint at `/lines/:line_number` to fetch a specific line.
    - **Validation:** The line number is validated (must be a positive integer).
 Invalid requests return a `400 Bad Request`.
    - **Cache Lookup:** If the line is cached, it is returned immediately.
-   - **Direct Access:** If not cached, the system uses the preprocessed offsets to fetch the line from the file and caches it for 1 minute.
+   - **Direct Access:** If not cached, the system uses the preprocessed offsets to fetch the line from the file and caches it for 5 minute.

 3. **Response Format:**
    The server responds with the following JSON for valid requests: